AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_email"
->title="About Structure components"
+>title="Add structures"
->abstract="Structure components define the layout of the email."
+>abstract="Structures define the layout of the email.
+Drag and drop a **Structure** component into the canvas to start designing your email content."

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_landing_page"
->title="About Structure components"
+>title="Add structures"
->abstract="Structure components define the layout of the landing page."
+>abstract="Structures define the layout of the landing page.
+Drag and drop a **Structure** component into the canvas to start designing your landing page."

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_fragment"
->title="About Structure components"
+>title="Add structures"
->abstract="Structure components define the layout of the fragment."
+>abstract="Structures define the layout of the fragment.
+Drag and drop a **Structure** component into the canvas to start designing your fragment content."

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_template"
->title="About Structure components"
+>title="Add structures"
->abstract="Structure components define the layout of the template."
+>abstract="Structures define the layout of the template.
+Drag and drop a **Structure** component into the canvas to start designing your template content."

 >[!CONTEXTUALHELP]